Skip to Content

 I hope you’re not afraid of heights.
 Giotto’s Campanile is one of the tallest buildings in Florence, standing proudly at over 270 feet tall.
 The famed bell tower was built in 1334 by Giotto di Bondone and has become an iconic landmark for anyone exploring the city’s historic center.

-Visitors entering this bell tower will have 45 minutes to climb to the top, take in the views, and then head back down.
-But don’t worry, if you climb straight up (without stopping at the platforms), you can easily make it to the top in about 10 minutes.
+Visitors entering this bell tower will have 45 minutes to climb to the top, take the views, and head back down.
+But don’t worry; if you climb straight up (without stopping at the platforms), you can easily reach the top in about 10 minutes.
+Bring your camera along to capture stunning photos of this iconic city from a unique perspective.

-See Related: Things to do in Ravello, Italy
+See Related: Things to do in Ravello

 16. La Giostra